 The parties were unable to resolve the case through mediation, and the court extended filing deadlines accordingly.
-Consistent with those extensions, trial was scheduled for October 23, 2009.
 Plaintiff filed its motion for class certification on June 17, 2009.
 Defendant Hartford Life filed its motion for summary judgment that same day.
 Briefing is now complete, and the motions await the court's decision.